elmahio/documentation/docs/javascript-troubleshooting.md

 Access to XMLHttpRequest at 'https://api.elmah.io/v3/messages/...' from origin 'http://localhost' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```

-Browsers like Chrome doesn't allow CORS when running locally.
+Browsers like Chrome don't allow CORS when running locally.
 There are three ways to fix this:

 1. Run Chrome with the `--disable-web-security` switch.
 2. Run your website on a hostname like `https://mymachine`.